glennhickey/progressiveCactus/README.md

 **`<outputHalFile>`**

 Location of the output alignment in HAL (Hierarchical ALignment) format.
-This is a compressed file that can be accessed via the HAL Tools.  (linke to HAL manual here)
+This is a compressed file that can be accessed via the [HAL Tools](https://github.com/glennhickey/hal/blob/master/README.md)

 #### General Options